ConceptaNjolima/MyTNTResources/Week 2/[ENG2.4]Intro To Redux.md

 #### Store

-* The whole state of the app is stored inside a single read-only store.
+* The whole state of the app is stored inside a single store.
 * The store is created once.
 * The only way to change the store is to emit an action.